imedkrisna/krisna/content/home/slider.md

   cta_icon = "graduation-cap"

 [[item]]
-  title = "I tweets"
-  content = " I do sarcasm on twitter so do follow (tweets in Indonesian, mostly).
-Lastly, I use this site to post my musical hobby" align = "center"
+  title = "I also store hobby in this page" content = "Don't click hobby unless you are prepared to hear some crappy voice.
+I warned you." align = "center"

   overlay_color = "#555"  # An HTML color value.